 Consider Julianne in the film My Best Friend’s Wedding, who only has platonic feelings for her friend Michael until she discovers he is getting hitched.
 She embarks on a journey to reclaim him, attempting to wreck his wedding to claim him as her own, but to no avail.
 But, unlike romantic movies, this one does not have a fairytale ending.
 Instead, it has a pragmatic finale in which you understand that fairytales don’t always come true.

 It is very normal to be drawn to a particular person.
 But if the feelings are not reciprocated, the emotions might intensify and become a major burden.
 Things may not always turn out the way we expect.
-However, accepting that there is no chance for a relationship and moving on is a good start.
-You can do a few things to help you get over that person and get on with your life.
-Keep reading to find out how to do that!
+However, accepting that there is no chance for a relationship and moving on is a good start even though it is easier said than done.
+This is where we step in.
+In this article, we provide 14 tips on how to stop liking someone and get on with your life.
+Keep reading to find out!

 In This Article